DAISEE/Prototypes/README.md

 ### Hardware
 - Citizen Watt sensors
-- Pine64+ board with arduino to communicate with Citizen Watt sensors
+- Pine64+ boards with arduino to communicate with Citizen Watt sensors
 - Arduino with relay shield
 - Light bulb